Tuesday Aug 27, 2013

 For a much more in-depth introduction to IPS check out our Oracle Solaris 11 Express Technology Spotlight -- Oracle Solaris 11 Express Package Management with Image Packaging System (IPS).
 You'll find videos, podcasts, whitepapers, demos and screencasts there to help you start planning your new approach to Lifecycle Management.

-- Partners Weigh in on Oracle Solaris 11
+- Get the latest FOSS on Oracle Solaris 11